zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### footer.command `String|Boolean` *(default: "workDay")*

 Sets the command which will be displayed in the scheduler footer.
 Currently only "workDay" option is supported.
-If the option is set  to false, the "workDay" button will be removed from the footer.
+If the option is set to `false`, the "workDay" button will be removed from the footer.

 #### Example - disable workDay command in the footer
     <div id="scheduler"></div>